 A CRM software can therefore support the Marketing, Sales and After-sales departments bringing various benefits:

-Marketing: marketing-oriented CRM software allows you to collect and analyze customer data more easily, so as to make marketing actions aimed at them more effective.
-In particular, all those contact information (such as birthday, geolocation, favorite products, habits, etc.) will be able to guide marketing campaigns aimed at a particular target more efficiently.
+Marketing: marketing-oriented CRM software allows you to collect and analyze customer data more easily, so as to make more effective marketing actions.
+In particular, all those contact information (such as birthday date, geolocation, favorite products, habits, etc.) will be able to guide marketing campaigns aimed at a particular target more efficiently.

-Thanks to the marketing automation and workflow functions, the resources to be dedicated to all those repetitive activities, such as sending emails or posting posts on social media, can be optimized.
+Thanks to the marketing automation and workflow functions, the resources dedicated to all those repetitive activities, such as sending emails or posting on social media, can be optimized.

-If then inserted from an Inbound perspective (creating value for the customer), which also involves the sales and after-sales departments, it will be even easier to transform the leads acquired with marketing into customers;
+If they are then included in an Inbound perspective (that is, the creation of value for the customer), which also involves the sales and after-sales departments, it will be even easier to transform the leads acquired through marketing into customers;

 Sales: in the Sales area, the CRM can be useful for following all the phases of the sales cycle.
 Starting from the first contact with the potential customer, it is possible to trace interactions and steps, in order to reach the conversion of the prospect into an acquired customer.